uf-mil/mil/docs/design/passive_sonar/passive_sonar.rst

 To view the cross correlations between the hydrophones
 ______________________________________________________
-(and therefore the time delays) look at ``/hydrophones/ping_locator/cross_correlation_debug`` *NOTE:The Vertical lines are the max of the cross correleation and therfore the negative of the time delays.*
+(and therefore the time delays) look at ``/hydrophones/ping_locator/cross_correlation_debug`` *NOTE:The Vertical lines are the max of the cross correleation and therefore the negative of the time delays.*

 It should look something like this (90deg to the right):